Back to home

 Key Points

-Andorra's government will approve Penal Code reforms next week to classify online prostitution—including platforms like OnlyFans—as a punishable offense, Justice and Interior Minister Ester Molné confirmed Thursday.
+Andorra's government plans to approve Penal Code reforms next week that will criminalize online prostitution, including activities on platforms like OnlyFans, Justice and Interior Minister Ester Molné announced Thursday.

 Share the article via